Why You Shouldn’t Invest in Qatar

 Qatar is already following the same pattern, with its economy slowing down over the past year.
 The World Cup offered only a temporary boost.

-Despite the Gulf’s reputation as a free market oasis, Qatar prohibits foreigners from owning real estate in much of the country.
+Despite the Gulf’s reputation as a free market oasis, Qatar prohibits foreign expats from owning real estate in much of the country.

-If you’re a foreigner, opening a brokerage account in Qatar is an arduous process to the point of near-impossibility.
+Similarly, opening a brokerage account and trading stocks in Qatar as a foreigner is an arduous process to the point of near-impossibility.

 The picture for setting up and operating a business in Qatar is also unattractive.
 Qatar ranked 83rd in the World Bank’s latest Ease of Doing Business rankings, lagging behind Saudi Arabia, Oman, and distant from the UAE.